-Thomas De Muynck heads the Brussels M&A practice and has 20 years of experience in venture capital (VC), private equity, and corporate transactions.
-He has extensive experience with Japan-related transactions and start-ups in the life sciences and technology sectors.
+Thomas De Muynck heads the Brussels M&A practice and has more than 20 years of experience in private equity, venture capital, and strategic corporate transactions.
+He has extensive experience in the life sciences and technology sectors.
 Thomas is listed as a leading M&A lawyer in Chambers Global, Chambers Europe, and The Legal 500.

-Thomas worked in Japan for several years and focuses on representing Japanese clients in cross-border acquisitions.
+U.S. clients he has worked with include American Industrial Partners, Diebold, MasterCard, Riverside, Wabtec, Specialized, STERIS, and Calgon.
+Thomas was based in Japan for several years and has particular experience representing Japanese clients in cross-border acquisitions.
 He worked on joint ventures in Europe and South America for Toyota and on EU acquisitions for Astellas, Bridgestone, and Sumitomo Bakelite.
-Other Japanese clients include Hino Motors, Konica-Minolta, Pioneer, Tokio Marine, and Zeon Corporation.

-He is a member of the Legal & Tax Committee of the Belgium-Japan Association and of the International Bar Association.
-Thomas has lived and worked in Brussels, Tokyo, and New York.
+Thomas is a member of the Legal & Tax Committee of the Belgium-Japan Association and of the International Bar Association.
+He has lived and worked in Brussels, Tokyo, and New York.

 - June 2012

 Brussels Invest & Export Conference ：Legal aspect on investing in Belgium

 Directors' Liability Seminar & Workshop, Belgian Luxembourg Chamber of Commerce in Japan